🔍

 • Wallet Account

-This is the specific wallet account address in a wallet like Phantom.
-You must link your wallet account to the DeVol Protocol so that you may trade.
+In order to trade on DeVol, you first need a specific address in a wallet like Phantom.
+You must link your wallet account to the DeVol Protocol.

 • DeVol Trading Account